 You can use security orchestration, automation, and response (SOAR) platforms to help you with this.
 These automation platforms will accelerate and simplify incident response by addressing detected threats and stopping them from escalating through the network.

-Lateral Movement Security with SentinelOne
+Lateral Movement Protection with SentinelOne

-The type of detection and visibility offered by the SentinelOne Lateral Movement Detection is far superior to every other EDR tool out there and is integrated holistically for automated operation into our 2.0 platform–no configuration needed.
+The type of detection and visibility offered by the SentinelOne Lateral Movement Detection is far superior to every other EDR tool and is integrated holistically for automated operation into our 2.0 platform–no configuration needed.

 SentinelOne is the world’s leading next-generation endpoint security platform.
 It has been purpose-built to stop threats at every stage of an attack lifecycle.
 The platform provides comprehensive visibility, protection, and response capabilities in a single agent/console architecture.
 It proactively protects your business from lateral movement attacks.
 You can see for yourself by scheduling a demo today.